Pasture Mixes and Forage Grasses

 REED CANARYGRASS

-Reed Canarygrass is a tall, coarse, bigious, long-lived perennial bunchgrass that grows to a height of 2 to 8 feet.
+Reed Canarygrass is a tall, coarse, vigorous, long-lived perennial bunchgrass that grows to a height of 2 to 8 feet.
 It spreads by short scaly underground rhizomes that form a heavy sod in well-managed solid seedings.
-It is adapted for permanent pastures on poorly drained, wet areas.
+It is adapted for permanent pastures in poorly drained, wet areas.
 Reed Canarygrass is very tolerant to flooding, even for several weeks' duration.
 It can be used for pasture, hay, or silage.
 Hay quality may be improved by early spring pasturing to delay maturity, thus reducing the coarseness of the growth.
 Although this grass grows best on moist, cool sites, it makes excellent growth on upland soils.
 One of the earliest grasses to begin growth in the spring, it produces large yields of nutritious forage.
-Reed Canarygrass is an excellent waterway grass because of its tolerance to water logged situations and should be considered a first choice under these conditions.
+Reed Canarygrass is an excellent waterway grass because of its tolerance to water-logged situations and should be considered a first choice under these conditions.

 Agassiz Seed and Supply carries additional pasture and forage grasses for custom blending, including: